Best Apps and Tools for Renters in 2026

 Best for: Comprehensive budget tracking

-Features: Automatic expense categorization, rent budget tracking, bill reminders, credit score monitoring.
+Features: Automatic expense categorization, rent budget tracking, bill reminders, net-worth tracking.

 2. YNAB (You Need A Budget)